Mission 27 · Stage 3

 Why here

-Goes in loop() so we can react when something changes.
+It goes in loop() so we can react the moment a visitor arrives.

 if (digitalRead(SENSOR_PIN) == LOW) {